 What Are the Best Tuscan Wine Pairings with Food?

-Older Pecorinos pair well with a red Sangiovese-based wine.
+First, Older Pecorinos pair well with a red Sangiovese-based wine.
 Try a Brunello di Montalcino or Vino Nobile di Montepulciano.

-Try young Pecorino cheese with white Vermentino from neighboring Liguria.
+Second, try young Pecorino cheese with white Vermentino from neighboring Liguria.

 - Grilled meats are well complemented with Brunello di Montalcino

 - Try game meat with a rich Brunello di Montalcino

 - Fish pairs well with Vino Nobile de Montepulciano

 - and Finally, dessert with Vin Santo is sublime

 - First, Brunello di Montalcino

 - Vernaccia is an ancient grape, indigenous to the hill town area of San Gimignano, the only main area you find this grape.
 You will find this wine crisp and delicate, with floral and almond notes.